Double buried vertical mattress, dermal buried pulley suture, SICM, modified buried dermal suture

 The wound edge is reflected back using surgical forceps or hooks.
 Adequate visualization of the underside of the dermis is desirable.

 While reflecting back the dermis, the suture needle is inserted at 90 degrees into the underside of the dermis, 4 mm distant from the incised wound edge.

 The first bite is executed by following the needle initially at 90 degrees to the underside of the dermis and then, critically, changing direction by twisting the needle driver so that the needle exits in the incised wound edge.
 This allows the apex of the bite to remain in the papillary dermis while the needle exits in the incised wound edge at the level of the reticular dermis.

-Keeping the loose end of suture between the surgeon and the patient, the dermis on the side of the first bite is released.
+Keeping the loose end of the suture between the surgeon and the patient, the dermis on the side of the first bite is released.
 The tissue on the opposite edge is then reflected back in a similar fashion as on the first side.

-The second bite is executed by inserting the needle into ...
+The second bite is executed by ...